awsdocs/aws-systems-manager-user-guide/doc_source/appconfig.md

 + **Reduce errors in configuration changes**

   AppConfig reduces application downtime by enabling you to create rules to validate your configuration\.
 Configurations that aren't valid can't be deployed\.
 AppConfig provides two options for validating configurations\.
-  + For syntactic validation, you can use JSON schema\.
+  + For syntactic validation, you can use a JSON schema\.
 AppConfig validates your configuration by using the JSON schema to ensure that configuration changes adhere to the application requirements\.
-  + For semantic validation, you can call an AWS Lambda function that runs your configuration before your deploy it\.
+  + For semantic validation, you can call an AWS Lambda function that runs your configuration before you deploy it\.
 + **Update applications without interruptions**

   AppConfig deploys configuration changes to your targets at runtime without a heavy\-weight build process or taking your targets out of service\.
 + **Control deployment of changes across your application**

   When deploying configuration changes to your targets, AppConfig enables you to minimize risk by using a deployment strategy\.
-You can use the rate controls of a deployment strategy to determine how fast you want your application targets to receive a configuration change
+You can use the rate controls of a deployment strategy to determine how fast you want your application targets to receive a configuration change\.

 ## **What Types of Targets are Supported?**<a name="learn-more-appconfig-operating-systems"></a>